 EGM-520.
-OPERATIONS ANALYSIS AND RESOURCE ALLOCATION
+OPERATIONS ANALYSIS AND RESOURCE ALLOCATION Credits: 3

-Students will assess production flows and space/equipment/resource utilization for purposes of reducing production bottlenecks while maintaining/increasing facility utilization.
+Students will assess production flows and space/equipment/resource utilization for purposes of reducing production bottlenecks while maintaining/ increasing facility utilization.
 Various quantitative analysis and optimization methodologies will be covered for solving linear and nonlinear optimization problems.
 Simulation and graphical approaches will be utilized to assess solution performance.
 Required of all students.
 Three hours lecture per week.

 EGM-525.
-PROJECT ANALYSIS AND RESOURCE ALLOCATION
+PROJECT ANALYSIS AND RESOURCE ALLOCATION Credits: 3

 A study of critical issues in the management of engineering projects including proposal development, mobilization, scope change, completion and termination.
 Performance metrics are considered in planning and tracking project cost, schedule, and resource requirements with CPM/PERT algorithms.
 Case discussions and a term project are included in the course.
-Required of all students.
-Three hours lecture per week.